Diyckstra/terraform-provider-deyckstra/website/docs/d/route_table.md

 * `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired route table.
 * `vpc_id` - (Optional) ID of the VPC that the desired route table belongs to.

-## Attributes Reference
+## Attribute Reference

 ### Supported attributes

-In addition to the arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `arn` - ARN of the route table.
+* `arn` - The Amazon Resource Name (ARN) of the route table.
 * `associations` - List of associations with attributes detailed below.
 * `routes` - List of routes with attributes detailed below.